-Orientation (iStart)
+Orientation (Welcome Week)

-iStart provides new students with knowledge of Faulkner and university life to begin the path to intellectual, moral, spiritual, physical, emotional, and social growth and development. iStart emphasizes and introduces new students to the skills for success in academic life, student life, and religious life. iStart also provides new students opportunities to forge friendships with other new students and student mentors. iStart is led by faculty members so new students become acquainted with the instructors and advisors they will have at Faulkner.
-The University's orientation program is comprised of Freshman Experience (FAFE 1111) and Transfer Experience (FATE 2111).
+Welcome Week provides new students with knowledge of Faulkner and university life to begin the path to intellectual, moral, spiritual, physical, emotional, and social growth and development.
+Welcome Week emphasizes and introduces new students to the skills for success in academic life, student life, and religious life.
+Welcome Week also provides new students opportunities to forge friendships with other new students and student mentors.
+Welcome Week is led by faculty members so new students become acquainted with the instructors and advisors they will have at Faulkner.

+The University's orientation program is comprised of Faulkner Foundations (FAF 1111) and Faulkner Foundations-Transfer (FAF 2111).